victortrusov/react-router-loading/README.md

 const loadingContext = useContext(LoadingContext);

 const loading = async () => {
-    //loading some data
+    // loading some data

-    //call method to indicate that loading is done and we are ready to switch loadingContext.done();
+    // call method to indicate that loading is done and we are ready to switch loadingContext.done();
 };
 ```